yinghu/tarantula-java/doc/InstallNotes_new.md

 [Home](README.md) > Install Notes
 ## Prerequisites
-All instructions are based on windows 10.
+All instructions and samples are based on windows 10.
+*NOTE: rake is no longer used.
 ### 1. dotnet core SDK 3.1 and runtime 3.1 and 2.1
 Download and Install dotnet SDK and Runtime
 ```